Akshay-552k4/Amazon_Laptop_Sales_Dashboard--Excel/README.md

 # **Amazon Laptop Sales Report - Excel Dashboard**

 ## 📌 **Project Overview**
 This project involves creating an **interactive Excel dashboard** to analyze and monitor Amazon's laptop sales.
 The dataset was cleaned and transformed, handling missing values and structuring data for effective visualization.
-The dashboard leverages **Pivot Tables, Pivot Charts, and VBA automation** to provide dynamic insights into sales trends, customer behavior, and inventory management.
+The dashboard leverages **Pivot Tables, Pivot Charts, and Automation** to provide dynamic insights into sales trends, customer behavior, and inventory management.

 ---